 Going All The Way

-The vegan tipping point came while watching some under cover Peta video of egg and milk production facilities.
-This brought back memories of the hen houses across the road from my grandma’s house and the cramped cages that I had conveniently forgotten.
+The vegan tipping point came while watching an undercover Peta video of egg and milk production facilities.
+This brought back memories of the factory farm across the road from my grandma’s house and the cramped chicken cages that I had conveniently forgotten.

 I finally took that last step to giving up dairy.
 About a week later, my body recovered and began to digest food normally.
 I was thrilled since I had never known what it meant to digest normally.

 This also began my online exodus into vegan cooking.
-Without all the helpful recipe sites out there, I would never have been able to make the transition.
+Without all the helpful recipe sites out there in 2004, I would not have been able to make the transition.
 Fatfree Vegan, PPK and the Vegan Lunch Box are the three biggies that made the trip possible.

 So please try out the recipes and let me know what you think.
 I hope this makes your life a little easier too.